1. Filing of briefs (unless otherwise ordered by the Court):

 - This brief contains_____words, excluding the parts of the brief exempted from the word count by Rule 8-503.

 - This brief complies with the font, spacing, and type size requirements state in Rule 8-112.

 This is a brief summary of the rules regarding the filing of briefs.
-Please refer to Chapter 500 of Title 8 of the Maryland Rules for complete information on the style, formatting and filing of briefs in the Court of Special Appeals.
+Please refer to Chapter 500 of Title 8 of the Maryland Rules for complete information on the style, formatting and filing of briefs in the Appellate Court of Maryland.